All Episodes

 We were not unified during the founding.

-And yet the uh the founders prevailed in their uh in their in their wisdoms.
+And yet the founders prevailed in their wisdoms.

-In fact, this is one of the few times where we are at war, where we're not unified, where the Democrats are taking the occasion of the war as a policy on which to uh run the president out of town, because they think they succeeded with this uh back in uh back in Vietnam.
+In fact, this is one of the few times where we are at war, where we're not unified, where the Democrats are taking the occasion of the war as a policy on which to run the president out of town because they think they succeeded with this back in Vietnam.

-The the task at hand here, as as I've maintained from the first day I began this program, and one of if if everybody anybody ever accused me of having an agenda, uh they were right, but they always got the agenda wrong.
+The task at hand here, as I've maintained from the first day I began this program, if anybody ever accused me of having an agenda, They were right, but they always got the agenda wrong.

 I've always had an agenda.